 Don’t Pick at Your Skin

 One of the best pieces of advice any dermatologist of skin care expert can provide is instructing patients not to pick at their skin.
 While it can be tempting to pop a pimple, this can greatly increase the likelihood of acne scarring.
+Many people question how to get rid of pimples, however, this is not the recommended way.
 As you pick or squeeze at your pimples and acne lesions, bacteria and other debris can make their way deeper into the dermis.
 This can quickly spread infection and ruin surrounding tissue, leading to excess inflammation.
 The more inflammation you have, the worse your scarring is likely to be.
 Let pimples be, and instead of picking at them, be sure to remain consistent with your cleansing regimen.

 Treating Acne Scars